Nahom4258/sorting_algorithms/README.md

 # C - Sorting algorithms & Big O

+By Nahom Habtamu and Amanuel Alehegne Wubete

-In this project, I implemented several different sorting algorithms.
+In this project, we implemented several different sorting algorithms.

 ## Tests :heavy_check_mark: